saar95/Ex4-C/README.md

 # Ex4-C

-the 4th assigment in C.
+the 4th assignment in C.